ethanae/bitsignificant/csharp/3-introduction-to-data-types/introduction-to-data-types.md

 `purchaseAmount = purchaseAmount - purchaseAmount / 10;`

 Breaking this up, we get the following process of how the computer executes our code:
-1. Take the value in purchaseAmount -> `purchaseAmount = 500 - 500 / 10`
+1. Take the value in purchaseAmount and we get: `purchaseAmount = 500 - 500 / 10`
 2. Calculate the division of 500 and 10, `/` means divide in programming so we get `500 / 10 = 50`
-3. Take the intermediate result of the above division and subtract it from purchaseAmount, you can envision the line changing to `purchaseAmount = 500 - 50`
+3. Take the intermediate result of the above division and subtract it from purchaseAmount, our line may look like: `purchaseAmount = 500 - 50`
 4. Calculate `500 - 50` and our line changes to: `purchaseAmount = 450;`
-5. Our calculation is complete and the computer concludes by re-assigning our `purchaseAmount` variable to the value of `450`
+5. Our calculation is complete and the computer concludes by re-assigning the value of `450` o our `purchaseAmount` variable

-It is important to note the order of operations here, divide took preference over the subtraction, if the computer instead did the substration first, we'd get a result of `purchaseAmount = 0 / 10` and that's not correct mathematically.
+It is important to note the order of operations here, divide took preference over the subtraction, if the computer instead did the subtraction first, we'd get a result of `purchaseAmount = 0 / 10` and that's not correct mathematically.
 And so, programming languages are aware enough to ensure our operations take place in the correct order, this is called `operator precedence`.
 Briefly, divide `/` has a higher precedence than subtraction `-`, just like in regular arithemetic.

+We could have also used parentheses in our program to explicitly describe our desired order of operations: `purchaseAmount = purchaseAmount - purchaseAmount / 10;` is equivalent to `purchaseAmount = purchaseAmount - (purchaseAmount / 10);`.
+Parentheses tell our program to do give everything inside of it the highest precedence, and is therefore evaluated before anything else.

 #### Floating Point Numbers
 Integers are certainly useful, but they don't always serve every situation well.
-To accurately model our store programming, we need to be able to represent cents, i.e. fractional parts.
+To accurately model our store program, we need to be able to represent cents, i.e. fractional parts.
 That's where floating point numbers come in!
-The name _floating point_ refers to the dot to separate integral and fractional parts.
+The name _floating point_ refers to the dot that separates integral parts form fractional parts.
 The floating point number `250.99` has an integral part of `250` and a fractional part of `99`.

 For now, we'll look at two floating point types `float` and `double`.
-To make our store more accurate with discount calculations we can store our purchase amount as a `float`:
+To make our store program more accurate and realistic with discount calculations we can store our purchase amount as a `float`:

 ```
 var isRetired = true;
 var isStoreMember = true;
 var shouldApplyDiscount = isRetired && isStoreMember;
-// a new variable to hold the purchase amount, note the variable type int
-float purchaseAmount = 500.0; // notice our variable type of float
+// notice our variable type of float
+float purchaseAmount = 500.0;
 // below is the amount of discount we want to give our members
 int discountAmount = 10;

 if (shouldApplyDiscount)
 {
-    // now we can use our integer variable to calculate discount
+    // now we can use our float variable to calculate discount
-    // be careful here, the below may look very strange, how can we use a variable and then assign it back to itself?
-And what does / mean?!
     purchaseAmount = purchaseAmount - purchaseAmount / 10; // purchaseAmount = 500 - 500.0 / 10 = 500 - 50.0 = 450.0
 }
 ```

-The same order of operations following for the previous version of our program with integers, but it is important to note that purchaseAmount is now of type `float` and cannot be anything else.
-We could have also used the type `double` to represent our purchaseAmount; the only difference between `float`and `double` is that `double` can represent many more numbers than `float` as shown in the _number precision_ section.
+The order of operations are the same for the previous version of our program with integers, but it is important to note that purchaseAmount is now of type `float` and cannot be anything else.
+We could have also used the type `double` to represent our purchaseAmount; the only difference between `float` and `double` is that `double` can represent many more numbers than `float` as shown in the _number precision_ section.

 You might wonder why we can divide a floating point number, `500.0`, by an integer, `10`.
-This is because these number types are compatible as far as arithmetic operations go.
-When using an two number types in a calculation, the programming language will always try and provide you with the most precise type as the result.
+They're not the same type!
+We can do this because these number types are compatible as far as arithmetic operations go.
+When using two number types in a calculation, programming languages will always try and provide you with the most precise type as the result.
 For instance, `float` is more precise than `int`, but `double` is more precise than both `int` and `float`.
 Precision usually refers to the range of numbers a particular type can represent.

-In our example we are dividing a `float` with an `int`, meaning we get back a `float`.
+In our example we are dividing a `float` with an `int`, that means our operation results in a `float`.
 In our first example we divided an `int` by an `int` which gave us an `int`.
+For completeness, if did divided a `float` or `int` by a `double`, our operation will result in a `double`.
+We always get the most precise type present in our calculation back out.

-*Beware* of something called integer division, this occur when dividing an `int` by another `int` and this means we may lose numbers!
-Take for example `365 / 10`, you'd expect the result to be `36.5` (but that's a `float` type!), our result will in fact be just `36`, we lose our half.
-This is because the language cannot make any assumptions as to what we are trying to achieve and must take the predictable path of always giving us a resultant `int` type when dividing two integers.
+*Beware* of something called _integer division_, this occur when dividing an `int` by another `int` and means we may lose numbers!
+Take for example `365 / 10`, you'd expect the result to be `36.5` (but that's a `float` type!), our result will in fact be just `36`, our `0.5` is thrust into the ether never to be seen again.
+This is because programming languages cannot make any assumptions as to what we are trying to achieve and must take the predictable path of always giving us a resultant `int` type when dividing two integers.

 #### Number operations